Geoff1900/Geoff1900.github.io-handbook/docs/coding-standards/how-to-return-a-collection.md

 ---
-title: how to return a collection
+title: How to return a collection
-description: standards for manipulating resource collections
+description: Standards for manipulating resource collections
 group: coding-standards
 redirect_from: "/"
 ---